SWP Documentation & Guides

 Q: How do domain frameworks affect my production workflow?

-Domain frameworks (Healthcare, Robotics, Legal, Education, Finance) add compliance-specific tags.
+Domain frameworks (Healthcare, Robotics, Legal, Education, Finance) add metadata-specific tags.
 When your AI system sees @sector: Healthcare and @regulatory_standards: HIPAA, it knows to apply appropriate data handling rules.
 Choose the framework that matches your production domain.

 Q: Are document proofs legally binding?